Actuarial Science Program

 Actuaries specializing in life insurance, health insurance, or retirement systems take the SOA exams.
 Those practicing in the property and casualty insurance area take the CAS exams.
 In each society, the designation of “associate” is awarded after approximately two-thirds of the exams are passed.
 Actuaries achieve “fellowship” standing after completing all exams.
 Fellowship in either society is the highest professional designation an actuary can attain.

 Undergraduate students generally pass several exams while in college if they want to be an actuary after graduation, at least passing one exam, thereby qualifying for attractive employment opportunities.
 Actuaries continue to take exams while working, eventually attaining professional designations such as Associate and Fellow (the highest designation).
 Detailed information can be found at the Society of Actuaries, Casualty Actuarial Society, and Be An Actuary.

-We offer the following Actuarial Science related courses in the Math Department:
+We offer the following Actuarial Science related courses in the Math Department

-- Math 441 Probability (Offered in Fall)
+- Math 441 Probability (Offered at least once a year)